Iris stolonifera: Description

 It has two pairs of petals, three large sepals (outer petals), known as the 'falls' and three inner, smaller petals (or tepals), known as the 'standards'.
 The falls are 6–8 cm long, and 2.5–3.5 cm wide.
 The standards are 6.5 cm long, and 3 cm wide.
 Each petal has a beard.
 Which is also variable, normally blue, or yellow, or between blue and yellow, Also lilac, and cream beards have been found.

 It has a brown, 2.5 cm long perianth tube, which is funnel shaped.
 It has 3 cm long styles, which are variable in colour.
 It has cream or blue coloured pollen.

 After the iris has flowered, between May and July, it produces an oblong seed capsule, that is 6–8 cm long.
 It is slightly inflated, and tapers at both ends.
 Inside the capsule, are light brown seeds that have thick white aril (coatings).

-Biochemistry
+Genetics

-As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
+As most irises, this species is diploid, having two sets of chromosomes.
+This can be used to identify hybrids and classification of groupings.
 It has a chromosome count: 2n=44.